 This public education programme offers courses on a range of topics from arts, humanities and current issues to the physical and environmental sciences and aims to make specialised knowledge accessible to a wide audience, regardless of educational qualifications.
 These courses are for non-degree purposes and do not involve examinations or certification, though written or practical projects and reading may be required.

 The programme is available from October each year on the Summer School website.
-The sixty-ninth annual Summer School will run from Monday 15 January to Friday 26 January 2018.
+The annual Summer School will run from Monday 15 January to Friday 26 January 2018.